yorek/azure-sql-db-python-rest-api/README.md

 ## Add Database Objects

-Once the sample database has been installed, you need to add some stored procedure that will called from Python.
+Once the sample database has been installed, you need to add some stored procedures that will be called from Python.
 The SQL code is available here:

 `./sql/WideWorldImportersUpdates.sql`